rfong/sustenance/bread/README.md

 + reusable bowl wrap (I have a Bee's Wrap, which isn't remotely airtight, so I just tie it down with a piece of paracord)
 + parchment paper (can also use cornmeal/semolina/grease)
 + Dutch oven (can also use combo cooker or upside-down oven-safe pot)
-+ floursack towels for proofing
++ proofing vessel (floursack towels + mixing bowl, or banneton, etc)
 + cooling rack
 + probe thermometer